Emma Roberts On Quitting Acting And Getting An Extreme Makeover

 Emma Roberts Has Her Eye On Another New Hairstyle Change

-Ms. Roberts is almost a chameleon with her ever changing hairstyles and, as she revealed in a Teen Vogue interview, she’s all set to change hair colors once again.
+Ms. Roberts is almost a chameleon with her ever-changing hairstyles and, as she revealed in a Teen Vogue interview, she’s all set to change hair colors once again.
 Since completing her final scenes for Scream Queens, Roberts has gone from her classic Chanel Oberlin blonde hair color to a deep shade of red to her most recent “Smoky Quartz” hair color, but now Emma is more intrigued with changing styles than colors.

 The actress confesses to sharing Hollywood’s current fascination with the pixie haircut, hinting that fans may soon be in for a shock, if she does go through with it.
 Emma loved the very long, blonde hair she had to wear for Scream Queens, so she admits to feeling a little hesitant about letting her hairdresser cut it all off.